Nenniana/MinesweeperML/README.md

 ![Minesweeper Example Scene](./READMEAssets/MinesweeperMLDemonstration_IncludedModel.gif)

 This project is a Minesweeper game developed as part of a Games thesis project at the I.T.
 University of Copenhagen.
 It explores the capabilities of the ML-Agents Unity package by applying machine learning techniques to train agents to play Minesweeper.
-This project was developed in collaboration with a fellow student.
+This project was developed in collaboration with fellow student [Hysse](https://github.com/Hysse).

 ## Overview